emissary-ingress/emissary/DevDocumentation/DEVELOPING.md

 > Looking for end user guides for Emissary-ingress?
 You can check out the end user guides at <https://www.getambassador.io/docs/emissary/>.

-After reading this document if you have questions we encourage you to join us on our [Slack channel](https://d6e.co/slack) in the [#emissary-dev](https://datawire-oss.slack.com/archives/CB46TNG83) channel.
+After reading this document if you have questions we encourage you to join us on our [Slack channel](https://communityinviter.com/apps/cloud-native/cncf) in the #emissary-ingress channel.

 - [Code of Conduct](../Community/CODE_OF_CONDUCT.md)
 - [Governance](../Community/GOVERNANCE.md)